ecodigital/openearth-docs/README.md

 ### Plugins policy

-We don't accept new plugins instalation, Open Earth provides a good set of plugins that you can use on your project.
+We don't accept new plugins installation, Open Earth provides a good set of plugins that you can use on your project.
 If a specific plugin is crucial for your project and is missing on the list, let us know.

 ## Migration FAQ